DEV Community

 2. Working on ChatCraft was a great introduction to leveraging the power of AI models using OpenAI's API, as I was able to apply my learnings to a real project and implement cool features along the way.

 3. I learned about common open source practices like running a triage meeting, the role of a Sheriff, and the recipe of how people are attracted to an open source project.
-People want to be involved with projects that are alive, where there's a community and the community is active.
+People want to be involved with projects that are alive, where there's a community that is active.

 4. And I realized the role blog posts play not only in an individual's career, but in the growth of your projects (if you write about them).
 Writing about your work and projects is one of the best way to marketing your skills and your work.